elimu-ai/chat/README.md

 ## Installation

 > [!IMPORTANT]
-> Note: This app depends on the [elimu.ai IME Keyboard](https://github.com/elimu-ai/keyboard) to be installed.
+> Note: This app depends on the custom elimu.ai [IME Keyboard](https://github.com/elimu-ai/keyboard) to be installed.

 ---